ktraunmueller/Compositor/README.md

 Under [Milestones](https://github.com/ktraunmueller/Compositor/milestones), you can find a list of feature _themes_ (_topics_, _epics_), together with milestones for the next upcoming releases.

 The **next release will be [1.2](https://github.com/ktraunmueller/Compositor/milestone/5), scheduled for April 24**.
-The theme of this release is to fix issues with popular LaTeX packages, now that we are running e-TeX.
+The theme of this release is to fix issues with popular LaTeX packages (now that Compositor is running e-TeX).

 For the foreseeable future, there will be regular releases every 4-6 weeks (depending on scope).
 For each release, I will select one theme to address, pick the tickets and bugfixes that shall go into this release and bundle them up into a release milestone.